pnp/sp-dev-fx-extensions/README.md

 - Update the `pageUrl` properties in the **config/serve.json** file
   - The `pageUrl` should be a modern page
   - This property is only used during development in conjunction with the `gulp serve` command
-- In the command line navigate to **samples/ jquery-application-toastr** and run:
+- In the command line navigate to **samples/ react-application-myfavourites** and run:
   - `npm install`
   - `gulp serve`
 - In a web browser
   - Follow one of the steps below for **List Deployment**
     - Add some sample list items _(Be sure at least 1 item has a StartDate prior to now and an EndDate later than now)_
   - Choose **Load Debug Scripts** when prompted
-  - Stand in awe of the glory of Toast
+  - Hope that you will see the buttons at the top!

 ## Features
-SPFx Toastr utilizes Toastr to demonstrate how to display beautiful notifications in a familiar and intuitive manner.

 This extension illustrates the following concepts: